7 Creative Walking Tour App Ideas to Boost Visitor Engagement

 5. Haunted History or Ghost Walk

-Add a little thrill to your tourism strategy.
-These themed tours are ideal for Halloween or can run year-round if your town has a spooky past.
-Layer in eerie soundscapes, stories from the archives, or folklore from long-time residents.
-Let visitors explore by lantern-light or on their own schedule.
+Add a sense of mystery to your tourism strategy.
+These themed tours are often popular for seasonal events but can run year-round if your town has a storied past.
+Layer in eerie soundscapes and archival stories from residents.
+This allows visitors to explore at their own comfort level, which can work well for evening engagement.

 6. Indigenous or Cultural Heritage Trails